What biochemical blood test is normal? table. Normal cholesterol value in women

 Glucose (in blood)

 The main test in the diagnosis of diabetes mellitus.
-This analysis is very important in the selection of therapy and evaluation of the effectiveness of diabetes treatment.
+This analysis is very important when selecting therapy and assessing the effectiveness of diabetes treatment.
 A decrease in glucose levels is observed in some endocrine diseases and liver dysfunction.

 Normal blood glucose levels:

-The yellow pigment of the blood, which is formed as a result of the breakdown of hemoglobin, myoglobin and cytochromes.
-The main reasons for the increase in the amount of total bilirubin in the blood: damage to liver cells (hepatitis, cirrhosis), increased breakdown of red blood cells (hemolytic anemia), impaired bile outflow (for example, cholelithiasis).
+Yellow blood pigment, which is formed as a result of the breakdown of hemoglobin, myoglobin and cytochromes.
+The main reasons for an increase in the amount of total bilirubin in the blood: damage to liver cells (hepatitis, cirrhosis), increased breakdown of red blood cells (hemolytic anemia), impaired outflow of bile (for example, cholelithiasis).

 Fraction of total bilirubin in blood.
-Direct bilirubin increases with jaundice, which has developed due to a violation of the outflow of bile from the liver.
+Direct bilirubin increases with jaundice, which develops due to a violation of the outflow of bile from the liver.

 The difference between total and direct bilirubin.
-This indicator increases with increased breakdown of red blood cells - with hemolytic anemia, malaria, massive hemorrhages in tissues, etc.
+This indicator increases with increased breakdown of red blood cells - with hemolytic anemia, malaria, massive hemorrhages in tissue, etc.

 AST (AST, aspartate aminotransferase)

 One of the main enzymes synthesized in the liver.
-Normally, the content of this enzyme in the blood serum is small, since most of it is located in hepatocytes (liver cells).
-An increase is observed in diseases of the liver and heart, as well as with long-term use of aspirin and hormonal contraceptives.
+Normally, the content of this enzyme in the blood serum is low, since most of it is found in hepatocytes (liver cells).
+An increase is observed with liver and heart diseases, as well as with long-term use of aspirin and hormonal contraceptives.

 ALT (ALT, alanine aminotransferase)

 An enzyme synthesized in the liver.
-Most of it is located and works in the liver cells, so the normal concentration of ALT in the blood is low.
-An increase is observed with mass death of liver cells (for example, with hepatitis, cirrhosis), severe heart failure and blood diseases.
+Most of it is located and works in liver cells, so normally the concentration of ALT in the blood is low.
+An increase is observed with massive death of liver cells (for example, with hepatitis, cirrhosis), severe heart failure and blood diseases.

 Normal ALT values: